Morebec/OrkestraMono/components/orkestra-messaging/docs/Messaging.md

 {
     // ...
     if ($this->clock->now()->isBefore($invoice->getDueDate()->subDays(5))) {
-        // The timer we had setup had the invoice id as its Timer id.
+        // The timeout we had setup had the invoice id as its Timeout id.
-        $this->timerManager->cancel($invoice->getId());
+        $this->timeoutManager->cancel($invoice->getId());
     }
 }
 ```

 ### Asynchronous processing
-From an infrastructural point of view, in order for a Timer to be dispatched on the bus at the right time, you need to set up a process that asynchronously
+From an infrastructural point of view, in order for a Timeout to be dispatched on the bus at the right time, you need to set up a process that asynchronously
-checks the `TimerStorageInterface` which is responsible for persisting timers until they are triggered.
+checks the `TimeoutStorageInterface` which is responsible for persisting timeouts until they are triggered.
 This is done through two services:
-- `TimerProcessInterface` which is responsible for finding the timers that are ready to be triggered at the current time and delegating the work of actually publishing
+- `TimeoutProcessInterface` which is responsible for finding the timeouts that are ready to be triggered at the current time and delegating the work of actually publishing
-  the timers to a `TimerPublisherInterface`
+  the timeouts to a `TimeoutPublisherInterface`
-- `TimerPublisherInterface` which is responsible for sending the timers to the interested subscribed handlers.
+- `TimeoutPublisherInterface` which is responsible for sending the timeouts to the interested subscribed handlers.

 > If you are familiar with the `EventSourcing` component this **processor + publisher** API works exactly
 > like the `EventProcessorInterface` and `EventPublisherInterface`.

-To allow this, the messaging component provides a `PollingTimerProcessor` that allows to continuously poll the
+To allow this, the messaging component provides a `PollingTimeoutProcessor` that allows to continuously poll the
-`TimerStorageInterface` at a configurable interval as well as a `MessageBusTimerPublisher` that allows sending these timers
+`TimeoutStorageInterface` at a configurable interval as well as a `MessageBusTimeoutPublisher` that allows sending these timeouts
 to the message bus as well as a configurable retry strategy in cases of errors.

 All you need to do if using this component outside the Orkestra framework is to do the following: